-Eastern State Hospital Long Term-Acquired Brain is located in Lexington, Kentucky, which is among the most densely populated cities in the nation.
-This proved to be an A+ facility.
-Being awarded an A+ in our rating scheme takes superb marks across the board.
-Even in a city with 14 nursing homes, this nursing home is a great option.
-If you scroll down, you will see this facility's category grades, which appear to be equally impressive as its overall score.
+Eastern State Hospital Long Term-Acquired Brain is a small hospital-based facility located in Lexington, Kentucky.
+This nursing home proved to be an A+ facility.
+Being awarded an A+ in our rating scheme requires superb marks across the board.
+You simply can not do any better than this place.
+If you look further down this page, you will see this facility's category grades, which are equally strong as its overall rating.

 Eastern State Hospital Long Term-Acquired Brain